costycnc/html-js-ffmpeg-video-editor-costycnc/edit-video-clamp/README.md

 sample video editor

     The method is to use js to create a batch script ( cut.bat )with time video that be cut ... the batch script call ffmpeg and cut video in many pieces.
-(The video that can be split need to be included in advance in folder mp3_mp4 with name video.mp4)in many pieces.
+    (The video that can be split need to be included in advance in folder mp3_mp4 with name video.mp4).
     When run cut.bat the pieces will be saved to cut folder.
      Now these split video need to be concantenate ...
     I use this metod to insert video an time music events ... so i use audacity-win-2.2.2 to detect